ralphgonz/bcradio/README.md

 You can find your identity cookie by logging into the Bandcamp website in another tab, enabling your browser's developer tools, and copying the value from (Application >) Storage > Cookies > bandcamp.com > identity.

+* _Unfortunately many mobile devices do not support this feature_

 ## Limitations

 * This app is not affiliated with Bandcamp in any way